andrei-punko/oauth-server/README.md

 ```

-### Use tokens to access resources through your RESTful API
+### Use tokens to access resources through your REST-ful API

 Use the generated tokens as the value of the Bearer in the Authorization header as follows:
 ```bash
 curl http://localhost:9091/YOUR_RESOURCE_PATH -H "Authorization: Bearer ACCESS_TOKEN_HERE"
 ```